-Rumor: Nokia mulling over a switch to a competing OSAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Nokia mulling over a switch to a competing OSAlex Wagner - Editorial Director of News and Content

 We've heard rumors that Nokia may use a competing OS on its devices on multiple occasions, and today we've got another for you.
 This time, though, the news comes from a somewhat unexpected source, Nokia's CEO.
 During the company's earnings call today, Stephen Elop discussed what he thinks his company must do to turn around its recent spat of misfortune.
 Elop said that Nokia needs to pick up its pace dramatically to regain lost ground and that it needs a better operating system strategy.
 Then the exec hinted that Nokia may be willing to use one of its competitors platforms, saying that they need to "build or join a competitive ecosystem."
 Elop wouldn't confirm or deny that a change was in the works, but he did say that Nokia could make a switch happen because of its strong relationships with carriers and the power of the Nokia brand.